DjangoJungle/DjangoJungle.github.io/_pages/about.md

 Welcome!

-I am a third year undergraduate student from [College of Computer Science and Technology, Zhejiang University](http://www.en.cs.zju.edu.cn/).
-My research interest includes LLM reasoning, Information (Text/Table/Image...) representation for AI.
-In a simple sentence, my ambition is to let AI know more, then help us know more.
+I am a third-year undergraduate student at the [College of Computer Science and Technology, Zhejiang University](http://www.en.cs.zju.edu.cn/).
+My research interests lie in LLM reasoning and information representation (text, tables, images, etc.) for AI.
+In simple terms, my ambition is to enable AI to understand more, so it can, in turn, help us gain deeper insights.

-In the process of my gradual growth in the field of research, I was lucky enough to be guided by excellent and kind seniors.
-In the college, I am a research intern in [SuDIS Lab, Zhejiang University](https://sudis-zju.github.io/en/), adivised by [Prof.Huan Li](https://longaspire.github.io/).
-From last semester, I begin working with [TMLR Group, HKBU](), collaborate with [Dr.Zhou Zhanke]() and [Dr.Xiao Feng]().
+Throughout my journey in research, I’ve been fortunate to receive guidance from exceptional and supportive mentors.
+At Zhejiang University, I am a research intern at [SuDIS Lab](https://sudis-zju.github.io/en/), under the supervision of [Prof. Huan Li](https://longaspire.github.io/).
+Since last semester, I have also been collaborating with the [TMLR Group, HKBU](https://github.com/tmlr-group), working alongside [Dr. Zhou Zhanke]() and [Dr. Xiao Feng]().

 You can find my CV here: